Skip to main content

 About

 Star Trek: Voyager - Across the Unknown is a single player survival management game with drama and science fiction themes.
 It was developed by Gamexcite and was released on February 18, 2026.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 ABOUT THE DEMO The demo of the game is English only.
 The full version will feature localization into additional languages, partial voice over as well as updated music and sound effects.
 Star Trek: Voyager - Across the Unknown is a story-driven survival strategy game in which the fate of the iconic starship is in your hands.
 Take the helm, manage the ship and resources, and make difficult decision…